Biofluids Control System

 Creation of technology for reproduction of in vivo microenvironment and control of cell dynamics

-• Associate Professor Kenichi Funamoto Associate Professor
+• Professor Kenichi Funamoto Professor

 Kenichi Funamoto